The Alchemist (play): Synopsis

 The victims come back again.
 Lovewit has married the widow and claimed Mammon's goods; Surly and Mammon depart disconsolately.
 The Anabaptists and Drugger are summarily dismissed.
 Kastril accepts his sister's marriage to Lovewit.
 Lovewit pays tribute to the ingenuity of his servant, and Face asks for the audience's forgiveness.
-Jeremy now left alone to describe the epilogue.
+Jeremy is now left alone to describe the epilogue.

 Analysis

 In The Alchemist, Jonson unashamedly satirises the follies, vanities and vices of mankind, most notably greed-induced credulity.
 People of all social classes are subject to Jonson's ruthless, satirical wit.
 He mocks human weakness and gullibility to advertising and to "miracle cures" with the character of Sir Epicure Mammon, who dreams of drinking the elixir of youth and enjoying fantastic sexual conquests.

 The Alchemist focuses on what happens when one human being seeks advantage over another.
 In a big city like London, this process of advantage-seeking is rife.
 The trio of con-artists – Subtle, Face and Doll – are self-deluding small-timers, ultimately undone by the same human weaknesses they exploit in their victims.
 Their fate is foreshadowed in the play's opening scene, which features them together in the house of Lovewit, Face's master.
 In a metaphor which runs through the play, the dialogue shows them to exist in uneasy imbalance, like alchemical elements that will create an unstable reaction.
 Barely ten lines into the text, Face and Subtle's quarrelling forces Doll to quell their raised voices: "Will you have the neighbours hear you?
 Will you betray all?”

 The con-artists' vanities and aspirations are revealed by the very personae they assume as part of their plan.
 The lowly housekeeper, Face, casts himself as a sea captain (a man accustomed to giving orders, instead of taking them), the egotistical Subtle casts himself as an alchemist (as one who can do what no one else can; turn base metal into gold), and Dol Common casts herself as an aristocratic lady.
 Their incessant bickering is fuelled by vanity, envy and jealousy, the root of which is Subtle's conviction that he is the key element in the 'venture tripartite':

 FACE: 'Tis his fault.
 He ever murmurs and objects his pains, and says the weight of all lies upon him.

 The 'venture tripartite' is as doomed as one of the Roman triumvirates.
 The play's end sees Subtle and Dol resume their original pairing, while Face resumes his role as housekeeper to a wealthy master.
 Significantly, none of the three is severely punished (the collapse of their scheme aside).
 Jonson's theatrical microcosm is not a neatly moral one; and he seems to enjoy seeing foolish characters like Epicure Mammon get their comeuppance.
 This is why, while London itself is a target of Jonson's satire, it is also, as his Prologue boasts, a cozening-ground worth celebrating: "Our scene is London, 'cause we would make known/No country’s mirth is better than our own/No clime breeds better matter for your whore...”